yukaitung/lgdxrobot-docs/content/lgdxrobot2/chassis/design.md

 weight: 2
 ---

 LGDXRobot2 is a Mecanum wheel chassis with four wheels.
-The size is set to 240mm x 240mm x 120mm.
+The size is set to 240mm width x 240mm length with variable height.
 It has a threee layer chassis structure.

 ## Bottom Plate